-On June 6, 1944, 150,000 allied troops embarked on the biggest amphibious invasion in the history of warfare.
-We all know about D-Day and the invasion of Normandy, but there is a backstory, and it was one of the biggest military rope-a-dopes ever.
+On June 6, 1944, 150,000 Allied troops embarked on the most significant amphibious invasion in warfare.
+We all know about D-Day and the invasion of Normandy, but there is a backstory, and it was one of the most significant military rope-a-dopes ever.
 About a million German troops waited at the wrong place while the Allies established a beachhead and began their relentless drive to the heart of the Third Reich.

-The fact that the Allies were preparing to invade the European mainland through the north Europe coast was no secret.
-The pre-invasion buildup was enormous, as southern England became a huge military encampment.
-English ports filled up with transports; airfields were stacked with military aircraft, and tanks, trucks, jeeps, and billeted troops were everywhere.
-In fact, by early June 1944 nearly three million Allied servicemen were ready for an assault on Nazi-occupied Europe.
+The Allies were preparing to invade the European mainland through the northern Europe coast was no secret.
+The pre-invasion buildup was enormous, as southern England became a vast military encampment.
+English ports filled up with transports; airfields were stacked with military aircraft; tanks, trucks, jeeps, and billeted troops were everywhere.
+In fact, by early June 1944, nearly three million Allied servicemen were ready for an assault on Nazi-occupied Europe.

 Such monumental preparations could not have escaped German intelligence.
 Again, everyone knew the invasion was imminent.
-What were unknown to the Germans, however, were the when and where, and these unknowns remained essential to the success and the surprise that was ultimately pulled off the by Allies before the Germans could blunt the attack.
+However, what was unknown to the Germans was the when and where, and these unknowns remained essential to the success and the surprise that the Allies ultimately pulled off before the Germans could blunt the attack.

 The Allies devised several careful deception plans:

 As for Hitler, on the morning of D-Day, the Fuhrer was fast asleep at his headquarters, dopey with barbiturates; none of his staff thought it wise to wake him.
-In fact, by the time the rest of the Germans awoke and realized that Normandy was at the main thrust of the Allied operation, beachheads were established, and the first stages of the end of the Third Reich had begun.
+In fact, by the time the rest of the Germans awoke and realized that Normandy was at the main thrust of the Allied operation, established beachheads, and the first stages of the end of the Third Reich had begun.

 The U.S. Army Center of Military History in Washington, D.C., numbers 6,036 American casualties, including wounded and missing.
 The Heritage Foundation in Washington estimates 4,900 dead.
 Historians say a definitive death toll will likely never be known.
 Even now, the Normandy soil for which soldiers fought so bitterly offers up new bodies…